alextcl/FFRK/README.md

 SkipExploreTreasureCount=2 ;skip explore depending on at min how many treasure behind, set 0 to not skip SkipCombatExploreCount=0 ;skip combat and end floor early, depending at max how many explore to ignore (also check no treasure left), set -1 to not skip
 ```
-Configure the **SkipPainting** to whether skip to Exploration Painting (if there are treasure behind) or Combat Painting (Go to portal early if no more treasure or exploration). **SkipExploreTreasureCount** is the minimum number of treasure painting behind before start skipping exploration, set 0 not skip exploration and take chance. **SkipCombatExploreCount** is the maximum exploration behind allowed to be ignored before it go to portal/boss early, set -1 if you dont want skip combat.
+Configure the **SkipPainting** to whether skip to Exploration Painting (if there are treasure behind) or Combat Painting (go to portal early if no more treasure or exploration). **SkipExploreTreasureCount** is the minimum number of treasure painting behind before start skipping exploration, set 0 not skip exploration and take chance. **SkipCombatExploreCount** is the maximum exploration behind allowed to be ignored before it go to portal/boss early, set -1 if you dont want skip combat.
 The state file wil have following format
 ```
 8,true,false,true,0,1